 Think about when you meet someone and you “instantly click” with them or, alternatively, when you have a negative first impression of someone - that’s your brain making a decision and a judgment about the other person with very little or no evidence.
 It’s a gut reaction.

 Gut reactions can be a useful source of data when making decisions, but this is also where our biases and prejudices come from.

-This is what researchers call modern or aversive racism, and it plays out in our interactions and decisions at a day to day level.
-It’s not as overt as “traditional” racism, but in some ways, it’s harder to tackle because it is so subtle.
-That’s why the concept of micro-aggression is helpful – it gives us a word that captures the subtle and routine impact of racism and marginalisation that many people experience all the time in modern society.
+This is what researchers call modern or aversive prejudice and it plays out in our interactions and decisions at a day to day level.
+It’s not as overt as “traditional” prejudice, but in some ways, it’s harder to tackle because it is so subtle.
+That’s why the concept of micro-aggression is helpful – it gives us a word that captures the subtle and routine impact of prejudice and marginalisation that many people experience all the time in modern society.

 So what's wrong with the word?

 Having said that, there are two broad reasons why I feel the term is misleading and can actually be unhelpful.

 Aggression implies there is something intentionally hostile about the act – but that’s not the case here.
 In fact, very often, they are unintentional, and the person may not even be aware of doing it, let along being aware of the impact or implication.